 Injury Prevention

-The goal of the injury prevention program is to reduce the frequency, severity and impact of preventable injury and of substance misuse across the life span.
-We work to reduce the incidence and severity of injuries and injury related hospitalizations, disabilities and death as well as injuries related to substance misuse.
+The goal of the injury prevention program is to reduce the frequency, severity, and impact of preventable injuries across the life span.
+We work to reduce the incidence and severity of injuries and injury-related hospitalizations, disabilities, and death as well as injuries related to substance misuse.

 DO YOU HAVE UNUSED/EXPIRED MEDICATIONS?
 OR USED SHARPS?